Titus Two Women-03 Teaching Good. Life Models .doc

 Men didn’t know about their role as men in the home and church; and women didn’t understand their gender-specific roles in the home and at church.

 Husbands had never heard about servant leadership, and women had never had gracious, Spirit-energized submission modeled for them by their mothers or anyone else they knew.

-• Next, the secular Greek culture that had influenced the world before the New Testament times had decimated women.
+- Next, the secular Greek culture that had influenced the world before the New Testament times had decimated women.
 In Greek society men were allowed to have concubines and consorts and maintained wives for legitimate heirs.
-Culturally across the pagan world, women were considered to be little more than servants1.
+Culturally across the pagan world, women were considered to be little more than servants.
 Grace taught them to deny this error.

 Then mature godly women would each find a younger woman in the church and spend time with her teaching her how to change her attitude, her marriage, and her family.